ghoomfrog/silili/README.md

 # Lilization

-Lilization is when you make a foreign name fit within Saj Lil's limited sounds.
+Lilization is when you make a foreign name fit within Saja Lili's limited sounds.

 ## Sound Rules

-- Syllables can optionally start with any consonant, have any number of vowels in the middle, and optionally end in *m*, *n*, *s* or *l*.
+- Syllables can optionally start with any consonant, have a vowel in the middle, and optionally end in *n*.
-- *np* and *mt* are disallowed inside a single word.
+- The *n* in *np* or *nm* can sound like *m*.
 - The *n* in *nk* can sound like the *ng* in *thing*.

 ## Methods